Compute

 NOTE:

-The cooldown period takes effect only for metric-based policies.
-Periodic policies are not affected by the cooldown period.
+If you are using CCE Cluster Autoscaler version 1.3.10 or later, the cooldown period will only apply to metric policies.
+Periodic policies will not be affected by the cooldown period.

 Click .
 In the dialog box displayed, set the following parameters: